 Company compensation policies.
-During 2017, our named executive officers' total in-service compensation consisted of base salaries, cash bonuses, share-based compensation, and other benefits generally available to all employees.
+During 2018, our named executive officers' total in-service compensation consisted of base salaries, cash bonuses, share-based compensation, and other benefits generally available to all employees.
 With regard to these components, we adhere to the following compensation policies:

 - Cash should be a significant component of compensation.
 The Company's compensation policy focuses on providing the opportunity for its named executive officers to earn total cash compensation at levels that enable the Company to achieve the motivation and retention goals described above, and to provide equity incentives that are intended to reward superior performance rather than serve as a substitute for cash compensation. - Base salaries should generally be the largest component of cash compensation.
 Our compensation programs generally reflect our view that base salaries reflect compensation for the named executive officers to perform the essential elements of their respective jobs, and that cash bonuses are a reward for superior company performance.
-In this regard, absent clear outperformance of financial goals, for all of our named executive officers other than our Chief Executive Officer, base salary should generally be the largest component of cash compensation. - Cash incentives should be linked to performance.
-Under our Annual Cash Incentive Plan, bonuses paid to our named executive officers are based on overall company financial performance, but are subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results.
+In this regard, absent clear outperformance of financial goals, for all of our named executive officers other than our Chief Executive Officer, base salary should generally be the largest component of cash compensation. - · Cash incentives should be linked to performance.
+Under our Annual Cash Incentive Plan, bonuses paid to our named executive officers are based on overall company financial performance, but are subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results. - · Equity awards should be utilized as a means to retain key management and to align their interests with those of our stockholders.
+We utilize time-based equity awards that vest ratably over five years.
+We believe a long vesting period encourages retention and focuses our management team on the long-term interests of our Company and stockholders.